AnfernyQiu/Arcade-Game--Frogger/readme.md

 - Press **esc** to pause/resume the game.
 - Movement is controlled by **arrow-keys**.

+## App structure and flow chart
+Please see AppStruct.pdf for more information.

 ## Acknowledgements
-- This game is inspired by the one in book **Eloquent Javascript** written by Marijn Haverbeke, and some codes come from the book.
+- This game is inspired by the one in book **Eloquent Javascript** written by Marijn Haverbeke, and game engine comes from the book.
+- Images loading function comes from **Udacity.com**.
 - Some images come from internet.
 The sea turtle image is from _shutterstock.com_.